yegor256/blog/_drafts/agile.md

 "At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly."

 That's a great principle which is translated into so-called retrospective meetings.
-They work just fine s long as decisions make the team better.
+They work just fine as long as decisions make the team better.
 Unfortunately, in most cases, programmers in Agile teams are trying to [survive]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}), instead of making their teams more effective.
 Even though the